Asyncio Best Practices

 1. Avoid Running Multiple Event Loops

-One common error is Event loop is already running
+One common error is Event loop is already running.
+When you use

 to start a new event loop while one is already running will result in this